 What is the role of blockchain in smart cities with IoT?

 Blockchain can secure IoT data exchanges in smart cities by providing a decentralized and tamper-proof way of managing data.
-They make sure transparency, privacy, and security in operations like energy distribution or transportation systems.
+They make sure transparency, privacy, and security in operations.

 How do smart grids work in IoT-enabled smart cities?